PrintedPrecision/Printed-Precision-Trickler/README.md

 12. Press ON:OFF to turn the scale off, proceed to the NTEP Scale Unlocking instructions above

 ## Operating Instructions
 The Printed Precision Trickler has been designed to allow anyone to quickly and easily dispense accurate powder charges without needing to download and pair a companion app or navigate complex menus for configuration.
-To achieve this goal, your trickler's Control Unit has the following important items:
+The basic user workflow is as follows:

+1) Complete assembly and set-up according to above instruction
+2) Fill the bulk dispenser's hopper with powder, select and install a trickler disk, and place 30-75gr of powder within the cup of the trickle dispenser
+3) Plug the power cable into the control unit and follow on-screen prompts to complete initial calibration
+4) After releasing the enable toggle button at the end of calibration, use the left and right buttons to increase or decrease the targeted weight to match your desired charge
+5) Ensure the charge cup is seated on the weighing plate, and depress the enable toggle button to begin dispensing
+6) Wait for the green light to illuminate once powder has been dispensed to indicate a successfully measured charge
+7) Retrieve charge cup and pour the powder into your cartridge case
+8) Replace charge cup on the weighing plate and wait, as the dispense cycle will automatically repeat itself

+When you are finished dispensing charges, or if you wish to stop in the middle of a dispensed charge for any reason, simply press the enable toggle button again to release it and disable all dispensing activity.
+Upon completion of your reloading session, empty all smokeless powder from the Printed Precision Trickler System into proper storage containers and verify that both the scale and your reloading area are clean and free of any loose powder kernels.

+Below you may find additional details about your trickler that will be helpful in understanding it's operation and usage:

 ### Trickler Disk Selection
 The selection of which disk to use in your Printed Precision Trickler is an important one, but fortunately it's also easy to make.
 Past examples of disk tricklers transported kernels laying down on their side, making the proper fitment sensitive to both kernel length and kernel diameter.